vivinano/MudaeAutoBot/README.md

-# MudaeBot
+# MudaeAutoBot
-python bot that rolls and attempts to snipe kaks and Claims
+python bot that Auto rolls and attempts to snipe kaks and Claims in Mudae

 All this bot need to work is your "Discord" usertoken and the channel ID that you want to post in